Curetix/mailflare-extension/README.md

   </a>
 </div>

-- Download the latest version for your browser from the [releases section](https://github.com/Curetix/mailflare-extension/releases/latest)
+- Download the latest version from the [releases section](https://github.com/Curetix/mailflare-extension/releases/latest)
-- Firefox
 - When clicking on the file, Firefox will automatically ask if you want to install the extension
 - Alternatively: right-click on the file, **Save target as**, drag-and-drop the downloaded file into Firefox
-- Chrome and other Chromium browser:
-  - Go to the browsers extension page, usually under [chrome://extensions](edge://extensions/)
-  - Drag-and-drop the downloaded file into the list of extensions

-## Project Structure

-- functions/ - Cloudflare pages function for proxying requests to the Cloudflare API for the web version due to CORS
-- src/ - Main React app
-  - src/popup.tsx - Entrypoint for the extension
-  - src/web.ts - Entrypoint for the web app
+### Progressive Web App

+The [web version of MailFlare](https://mailflare.pages.dev/) is a PWA and can be "installed" on any device.
+Look for the installation icon displayed in your desktop browsers address bar, or the installation prompt your mobile browser automatically shows when visiting the site.

 ## Limitations